serqco/qabstracts/tex/on-abstracts/related-work.md

 ## Rimrott07: The discourse structure of research articles abstracts–A rhetorical structure theory (RST) analysis

+## SalagerMeyer90: Discoursal fiaws in Medical English abstracts: A genre analysis per research- and text-type

+"Only 52% of the abstracts we studies are well structured."
+Explains four types of flaw.

 ## ShaAlA20: Reporting quality and spin in abstracts of randomized clinical trials of periodontal therapy and cardiovascular disease outcomes

 https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0230843